svendittmer/svendittmer.github.io/source/blog/2016-09-24-setting-up-postgres.html.md

   - postgres
 ---

 This is a step-by-step guide to getting up and running with postgres on <abbr title="Linux Mint Debian Edition">LMDE</abbr>.
-I'm new to postgres, since I've been working with mysql so far.
-I want to share with you the problems I encountered getting postgres up and running, hoping that it may help you setup postgres, too.
+I'm new to postgres, since I've only been working with mysql so far.
+I want to share with you the problems and solutions I encountered getting postgres up and running, hoping that it may help you setup postgres, too.

 Setting up postgres on my local machine wasn't as easy as I expected.
 I had to get it up and running when I started using heroku, where postgres is the default database.
 At some point, the tutorial required a working installation of postgres, without explaining how it's done.
 But even if you don't use heroku, postgres offers some advantages to you, especially when used in a rails app.
 In case you're interested, check the further reading section after you finished this article.